Inchbonnie: Stopbanks on Taramakau River

 In the early 1900’s, the Taramakau River overflowed into the Orangipuku River on several occasions, raising the risk of “breaking-through” to Lake Brunner.
-Investigations of river protecton works began as early as 1907.
+Investigations of river protection works began as early as 1907.
 In February 1946, floodwaters from the Taramakau again flowed into the Orangipuku River causing significant problems, and in October that year a proposal was developed to construct a stopbank along the north bank of the Taramakau River.
 In 1953 a small project involving 60 metres of tree protection and 80 metres of rockwork and was approved.
 However, by 1958, erosion had progressed to the point that there was only 5 metres of land remaining between the Taramakau and Orangipuku Rivers, and emergency works were required.
 A report prepared in March 1959 recommended construction of 2.5 km of new stopbanks, strengthening and raising 1.2 km of existing stopbanks, plus 2.5 km of new rock rip rap, and diverting the upper section of the Orangipuku River into the Taramakau River.
 This proposal was only partially implemented to contain costs for ratepayers, with works including 900 m of rock riprap, and strengthening and raising stopbanks where there was inadequate freeboard.
 In August 1959, a 3:1 subsidy was provided by the NZ Soil Conservation and River Control Council for a larger project involving placement of 17,300 tonnes of rock, 9,000 cubic metres of fill for stopbanks and 3,200 tonnes of rock for “topping-up”.

 The river protection works on the Taramakau River at Inchbonnie are some of the most critical flood defences managed by the West Coast Regional Council, because of the widespread consequences if they failed.